Cloud-SPAN/genomics03-using-the-command-line/_episodes/01-navigating-file-directories.md

 of a directory.
 Now we're going to learn some additional commands for moving around within our file system.

-Use the commands we've learned so far to navigate to the `shell_data/untrimmed_fastq` directory, if you're not already there.
+Use the commands we've learned so far to navigate to the `shell_data/untrimmed_fastq` directory:

 ~~~
 $ cd